 What are the two rules of gumbo recipe ?

 First rule: never walk away from your roux - it needs constant stirring or it burns.
 Second rule: low and slow wins - rushing the cooking process means you miss the deep flavors that develop over time.
-Miss Nadine would add a third: serve it over rice with filé powder on the side.
+And here's a third rule I'd add: serve it over rice with filé powder on the side.

 Is gumbo recipe American or African?